 Assumptions Are Dangerous

 And they can keep you from experiencing deliciousness!
 Guess what?
 I was so wrong.
 Not only is it easy to make this spicy, tangy staple but you can also freeze batches so that you never are without this incredibly versatile condiment.

 When Kate Scarlata RDN and I were writing our book, The Low-FODMAP Diet Step by Step, we felt confident that working with these peppers in this way was worth a try – particularly because what you end up ingesting PER SERVING is quite small.

-Ultimately, the amount in each serving will be very small.
+Ultimately, the amount in each serving of our recipe will be very small.
 This recipe yields 40 tablespoons worth of Chipotle Chiles in Adobo Sauce and contains 55 g of chipotle peppers.
 55 g divided by 3 g is 18.3 portions.
 We have set our serving size as 40 portions.